andstor/tdt4250/README.md

 ## Assignment 1

-Model of study programmes at NTNU.
+Model for study programmes at NTNU.